-The annual Senior Awards Night is held in June.
+The annual Senior Awards Night is held just prior to graduation.
 Graduating seniors who have earned special recognition, awards, and college scholarships are honored.
-Life Members of the California Scholastic Federation are introduced.
-For the past several years, more than $100,000 has been given to graduating seniors in the form of scholarships and awards.
+For the past several years, more than $200,000 has been given to graduating seniors in the form of scholarships and awards.

 THE SENIOR CLASS BREAKFAST

 All seniors and staff are invited to a breakfast at 7:30 a.m. on the day of graduation.
-A class gift is given, and senior bests are presented.
+Gifts are given, and senior bests are presented.

 SENIOR CLASS GIFT

 Each year, the Senior Class presents a gift to the school during the commencement ceremony.
 The class earns funds for the gift.
-Class gifts include the basketball scorer’s table, Tiger logos on the walls of the gym, additional benches for student use, a Tiger statue and the auditorium clock.
+Some examples of past gifts are the basketball scorer’s table, tiger logos on the walls of the gym, additional benches for student use, a tiger statue and the auditorium clock.